cosmo0/Caliburn.MahApps.Metro.Template/README.md

 * This bootstrapper then loads the `MainViewModel` through IoC and makes use of the `AppWindowManager`
 * The `AppWindowManager` makes use of the `BaseWindow` or the `BaseDialogWindow`, which are using MahApps.Metro
 * The `MasterViewModel` is a `Conductor`, which means it only "wires" the screens together.
 By default, it loads the `MainViewModel`.

+## Build the VISX extension

+* Make sure you have the Visual Studio SDK installed
+* Run `build.bat` to build the VISX package